 Not a player-manager

-One of the key areas where Pochettino is well-known.
+One of the key areas his rival for the position, Pochettino, is well-known for.
 During his time with Spurs, Pochettino was revered for bringing out the best in Harry Kane, Dele Alli, Eric Dier, and others.
 Erik ten Hag is more concerned with the overall play of the team.
 He sees the whole squad as a whole and though there is room for player improvement, nearly not as much as Pochettino.
+First signs have already emerged as Cristiano Ronaldo seeks a transfer away with no end in sight.

-He had intense one-on-one sessions with each player and wanted to make sure that everyone was developing rapidly.
-That kind of attention to detail is something the Red Devils desperately need for their players.
-Marcus Rashford is having the most difficult spell of his young career.
+The personal touch is something the Red Devils desperately need for their players.
+Marcus Rashford is having the most difficult spell of his young career, so is Jadon Sancho.

-Anthony Elanga is still raw and needs developing.
-Harry Maguire’s confidence has been shaken this season.
+Anthony Elanga is still raw and needs development.
+Harry Maguire’s confidence looks shattered.
 Ten Hag can get the team overall in a sense but the individual players need more than wins and points.

 Also read: Who is Toby Collyer, the young midfielder signed by Manchester United?